Suspension and bug net included

 Camping on a budget has never been easier, thanks to the affordable, lightweight Grand Trunk Ultralight Starter

 .
-Weighing in at 12.6 ounces, this product is not only a great value, at $20, but a reasonable option for ultralight camping.
+Weighing in at 12.6 ounces, this product is not only a great value at $20 but also a reasonable option for ultralight camping.
 You will need to either purchase or make a suspension system, but even with that added expense, this is a deal.
-We found other models to be more comfortable and some features we prefer to have were missing, like durable and stretchy parachute nylon fabric, but for a camper looking to not break the bank, this is the best choice of the models tested.
+We found other models to be more comfortable, and some features we prefer to have were missing, like durable and stretchy parachute nylon fabric, but for a camper looking not to break the bank, this is the best choice of the models tested.

 Read full review: Grand Trunk Ultralight Starter

 Top Pick for Side Sleeping